-Now that B.C. has opened registration and appointment bookings for the Pfizer-BioNTech COVID-19 vaccine to all youth and adolescents age 12 and older, a new worry is emerging.
+B.C. has opened registration and appointment bookings for the Pfizer-BioNTech COVID-19 vaccine to children, youth and adolescents age five and older, and a worry has emerged for parents.

 In rare cases, some youth have experienced inflammation of the heart following immunization with a COVID-19 mRNA vaccine.
-But Dr. Kevin Harris, a pediatric cardiologist at BC Children’s Hospital, says few children have been hospitalized for this in Canada, so far.
+But Dr. Kevin Harris, a pediatric cardiologist at BC Children’s Hospital, says most cases have been mild.

 “Typically, the severity of this condition has been mild.
 People respond well to treatment and make a full recovery.”